Instruction and Course Modes

 All health data is kept in a password-protected file.
 Individual data from students, faculty, or staff is used to provide guidance to that individual regarding steps they should take to care for themselves and protect their contacts.
 Since Covid-19 is a reportable disease, individual data will also be shared with the Department of Public Health, as required by law, and used to assist with contact tracing efforts.
 Aggregate data will be used for quality monitoring, disease trends, and focusing mitigation and control measures.

 What happens if a student, instructor, or staff member tests positive?

 The Institute has also developed procedures, key decision points, and communication processes for faculty should a student in one of their classes fall ill or test positive with Covid-19.

-Some faculty members may be required to quarantine due to exposure or isolate due to a Covid-19 diagnosis.
-Some disruption to classes or services is inevitable, but Georgia Tech is making every effort to ensure continuity of operations.
 As is the case in any semester, faculty may cancel a class if they have an illness or emergency situation and cover any missed material at their own discretion.
 If an instructor needs to cancel a class, they should notify students as early as possible.